Dishali-Sonmale/Assignment/README.md

 ##Steps to configure
 1. Fork this repository to your Github Account
-3. make sure repository is public
+3. Make sure repository is public
-2. clone to local syatem
+2. Clone to local syatem
-3. open solution in Visual Studio
+3. Open solution in Visual Studio
-4. open package manager console and navigate to ```cd .\Coding_Test_Project.Web```
+4. Open package manager console and navigate to ```cd .\Coding_Test_Project.Web```
 5. Run ```dotnet tool install --global sergen --version 6.9.6```
 6. Run project to validate everything is working